herena786/herena786/README.md

 - ➵ Hi, I’m Herena
-- ➵ I’m interested in winning your heart ♡
+- ➵ I’m interested in world domination ♡
-- ➵ I’m currently learning how I'm supposed to use GitHub
+- ➵ I’m currently learning how to use GitHub
 - ➵ I’m looking to collaborate on literally nothing, I suck
 - ➵ How to reach me: n/a.
 Don't stalk me